JamesMackman/mind-melt/README.md

 ## Deployment Process

 1. **Version Control with Git:**

 - **Repository Setup:** Created a Git repository for the project.
 - **Commits:** Made frequent, descriptive commits throughout the development process to track changes effectively.

 2. **GitHub Repository:**

 - **Repository Creation:** Established a remote repository on GitHub to host the project.
 - **Linking Repository with external coding software:** Connected the local Git repository with a workspace from **CodeAnywhere**.

 3. **Deployment Environment:**

 - **GitHub Pages:** Chose GitHub Pages for hosting the static website due to its simplicity and integration with the repository.

 4. **Deployment Steps:**

 - **Build Process:** Ensured all necessary files (HTML, CSS, JavaScript) are ready for deployment.
 - **Branch Selection:** Used the main branch as the source for GitHub Pages.
 - **Settings Configuration:** Configured GitHub Pages settings to deploy from the main branch.
 - **Deployment Confirmation:** Verified successful deployment by checking the provided GitHub Pages URL.

 5. **Final Checks:**

 - **Cross-Browser Compatibility:** Ensured the deployed site functions correctly on different browsers.
 - **Responsiveness:** Checked responsiveness on various devices to confirm a seamless user experience.

 6. **Documentation Update:**

 - **Readme:** Updated the project's README file to include deployment information, project overview, and any additional details for users or contributors.

 7. **Monitoring:**

 - **Monitoring Tools:** Considered tools like Google Analytics for monitoring site traffic.

 8. **Testing After Deployment:**

 - **Post-Deployment Testing:** Checked the live site for any issues post-deployment.
 - **Browser Compatibility:** Verified cross-browser compatibility on the deployed version.

 9. **Feedback Collection:**

 - **User Feedback:** Encouraged users to provide feedback on the deployed site for improvements.

 ### Summary:

 The deployment process involved careful planning, version control, and thorough testing to ensure a successful and reliable release of the project.
 Regular updates and monitoring are part of the ongoing maintenance plan to address any issues promptly.

-The live link can be found here - <https://jamesmackman.github.io/mind-melt/>
+The live link can be found [here](https://jamesmackman.github.io/mind-melt/).

 ## Credits